jchenhkg/jchenhkg.github.io/projects/NIR2RGB_VCIP_Challenge/readme.md

 for the challenge in Track 2.
 The NIR and RGB images are targeted at different scenes without pixel alignments.
 The thumbnails for the two datasets are shown in Fig. 1 and Fig. 2.

+## Evaluation Metric
+1) Objective Metrics: We are going to use Angular error (AE) and Peak Signal-to-Noise Ratio (PSNR) as quantitative metrics to evaluate the colorization results.
+AE provides a color

+similarity measure instead of absolute intensity values (measured by PSNR), which is closer to human color perception.
+AE is defined as:
+AE =
+Io  Ig
+Io Ig
+; (1)
+where (Io(i; j)) represents pixels in colorized images, and Ig(i; j)) represents RGB ground truth. stands for dot product, and Io Ig stand for normalized vectors for Io and Io respectively.
+2) Subjective Metrics: As we found both the AE and PSNR and SSIM index can not comprehensively reflect the visual quality of the colorization performance, we will also rank the subjective visual quality for the challenge.
+Subjective comparison will be conducted in a nonreference manner, a group of judges (approximately 10) who do not know the ground truth color image are to compare the colorization results, and rank the them based on the visual quality (color realism, fidelity and vividness).

 ### Reference
 [1] M. Brown and S. Susstrunk, “Multi-spectral SIFT for scene category recognition,” in _IEEE Conference on Computer Vision and Pattern Recognition_, 2011, pp. 177–184.